IuliiaKonovalova/python_madlibs/README.md

 ## Credits

-- List of Uncountable Nouns was made based on the [7ESL](https://7esl.com/uncountable-nouns/)
+- List of Uncountable Nouns was made based in the [7ESL](https://7esl.com/uncountable-nouns/).
+- dictionary for idioms were made out of the tables published by [EF](https://www.ef.edu/english-resources/english-idioms/)